What happens when you subscribe to a channel on Youtube? What about the Notification Bell and Thumbs Up?

 And None -simply turns off notifications for that channel.

 Again, notifications don’t actually cost you anything and can be useful when you’re waiting for a channel to release a new video.

-- You have to be both signed in to YouTube and subscribed to the channel to get notification
+- You have to be both signed into YouTube and subscribed to the channel to get a notification.

 - In order for the notifications to work, your browser and computer have to be set to receive them.

 Pretty much universal I’d have thought.
 It means exactly what you think it means.

 The only thing to note here is that, while you do need to be signed in, you don’t need to be subscribed to the channel.

 When you click the subscribe button, hit the notification bell, and give a thumbs-up, things happen.

 YouTube really is trying to offer you videos that you’ll be interested in.
 And it uses your subscriptions and likes to create a better list of suggested videos.